Domain 3 — Security Architecture and EngineeringRoss Anderson Matthew Green

 This focuses on preventing conflicts of interest.
 A law firm or financial services firm might support clients who compete or conflict with each other.
 An individual staff member can choose to work with either client, but once they choose, they are limited to dealing with them only.

-This is basically the movie Wall Street.
-Bud Fox could have worked for his father's union of aircraft mechanics, or for the Wall Street trader Gordon Gekko, but his penetration of the metaphorical wall leads to trouble for everyone.
+This is basically the story of the movie Wall Street.
+The character Bud Fox could have worked for his father's union of aircraft mechanics, or for the Wall Street trader Gordon Gekko, but his penetration of the metaphorical wall leads to trouble for everyone.

-Biba plus integrity at the transaction level, through the abstraction of well-formed transactions.
+The Clark—Wilson model is the Biba model plus integrity at the transaction level, through the abstraction of well-formed transactions.
 Think of Amazon.
 They have an enormous and critical inventory database.
 Of course you aren't allowed to interact with it directly.

 However, your interactions with their web pages do access the database through some limited, trusted, secure API.
-You click "Put this in my cart" and then "Check out", driving a defined sequence of transactions.
+You click "Put this in my cart" and then "Check out", and each click drives a defined sequence of transactions.
 Everything you do followed their defined rules, and the end result is that you have modified their database, through the process of purchasing an item.
 Not directly, all through their trusted API.

 Then defines a set of eight primitive commands that subjects can execute to have effects on objects or other subjects.